 The Corporation adopted the Stock Option Plan in early 2018, with the purpose of rewarding those persons who promote the growth and success of the Corporation and assisting the Corporation in attracting, motivating and retaining personnel.
 The Stock Option Plan was approved by the Shareholders at the Corporation's annual meeting of shareholders on May 4, 2018 and amended to reduce the maximum number of Common Shares issuable under the Stock Option Plan at the Corporation's annual meeting of shareholders on May 14, 2020.
+The Corporation has made no stock option ("Options") grants in 2022 and does not intend to grant any further Options.

-Pursuant to the terms of the Stock Option Plan, a maximum of 10,000,000 Common Shares may be issuable upon the exercise of outstanding stock options ("Options") granted under the Stock Option Plan (subject to adjustment for any subdivision or consolidation of the Common Shares).
-As at December 31, 2021, there were 5,839,464 Options to purchase Common Shares outstanding.
+Pursuant to the terms of the Stock Option Plan, a maximum of 10,000,000 Common Shares may be issuable upon the exercise of Options granted under the Stock Option Plan (subject to adjustment for any subdivision or consolidation of the Common Shares).
+As at December 31, 2022, there were 3,889,130 Options to purchase Common Shares outstanding.
 Additionally, the number of Common Shares issuable to insiders of the Corporation (as defined in the Company Manual of the TSX) in any one year period, or at any time when combined with Common Shares issued or issuable under any of the Corporation's other security-based compensation plans, may not exceed 10% of the issued and outstanding Common Shares, and no one insider (or associates of that insider, as defined in the Company Manual of the TSX) may be issued more than 5% of the issued and outstanding Common Shares in any one year period.
 Non-employee directors are not entitled to participate in the Stock Option Plan.
-No Options shall be granted to any participant if the total number of Common Shares issuable to or on behalf of such participant under the Stock Option Plan, together with any Common Shares reserved for issuance to such participant under any other share compensation or incentive mechanism of the Corporation (which includes RSUs issued under the Restricted Share Bonus Plan) would exceed 5% of the aggregate issued and outstanding Common Shares.
+No Options shall be granted to any participant if the total number of Common Shares reserved for issuance to such participant under the Stock Option Plan, together with any Common Shares reserved for issuance to such participant under any other share compensation or incentive mechanism of the Corporation (which includes RSUs issued under the Restricted Share Bonus Plan) would exceed 5% of the aggregate issued and outstanding Common Shares.

-The Board of Directors administers the Stock Option Plan, and will from time to time designate officers and employees of the Corporation who are entitled to participate in the Stock Option Plan, and determine the number and exercise price of Options to be granted to such participants.
+The Board of Directors administer the Stock Option Plan, and will from time to time designate officers and employees of the Corporation who are entitled to participate in the Stock Option Plan, and determine the number and exercise price of Options to be granted to such participants.
 Non-employee directors are prohibited from participating in the Stock Option Plan.
 Under the Stock Option Plan, the exercise price of Options is determined by the Board of Directors at the time of grant, but will not be less than permitted by the applicable rules and policies of the TSX.
-Subject to the vesting provisions of the Stock Option Plan, Options may be: (i) exercised by paying the Corporation the exercise price in exchange for Common Shares; (ii) surrendered to the Corporation in exchange for a cash payment representing the aggregate difference between the market price of the Common Shares and the exercise price of the Options surrendered; or (iii) surrendered to the Corporation in exchange for a number of Common Shares equivalent in value (based on the market price) to the aggregate difference between market price of the Common Shares and the exercise price of the Options surrendered.
+Subject to the vesting provisions of the Stock Option Plan, Options may be: (i) exercised by paying the Corporation the exercise price in exchange for Common Shares; (ii) surrendered to the Corporation in exchange for a cash payment representing the aggregate difference between the market price of the Common Shares and the exercise price of the Options surrendered; or (iii) surrendered to the Corporation in exchange for a number of Common Shares equivalent in value (based on the market price) to the aggregate difference between market price of the Common Shares and the exercise price of the Common Shares and the exercise price of the Options surrendered.